-The data explored in this needs assessment suggests that Gold Coast mothers have high rates of antenatal care The early years of a child's life provide the foundation for future health, development and wellbeing.
-Maternal nutrition and toxic avoidance is the foundation for the child's growth.
+The early years of a child's life provide the foundation for future health, development, and wellbeing.
+Maternal nutrition and toxic avoidance are the foundation for the child's growth.
 The first year of life is also important for the newborn's health through appropriate feeding, including breastfeeding and sleep.
 As the child ages the education that they receive shapes their future health outcomes.